 Some medications can cause or worsen tremor, for example tranquillisers and anti-sickness drugs.
 Some antidepressants, asthma and epilepsy medications can also make your tremor worse.
 Always check the patient information leaflet that comes with medications to see if they are thought to cause or worsen tremor.

 Deep brain stimulation

 Deep brain stimulation (DBS) is used in some people with Parkinson’s to help control their movement (motor) symptoms, including tremor.
-DBS passes a small current through precisely targeted areas of the brain which appears to block motor symptoms.
+DBS passes a small current at high frequency through precisely targeted areas of the brain which appears to block motor symptoms.